About the Journal

 Nikolai Mihailov (Sofia University „St. Kliment Ohridski“)

-Stoyan Stavru (Institute for the Study of Societies and Knowledge, BAS, Sofia)
+Stoyan Stavru (Institute of Philosophy and Sociology, BAS, Sofia)

 Valentina Dramalieva (University of National and World Economy, Sofia)

 Vasil Prodanov (University of National and World Economy, Sofia)